Prarambha369/Bagh-Chal/README.md

   - **Python Tkinter version:** Simple GUI (`run.py`)
   - **C++ Console version:** Terminal-based (`baghchal.cpp`)

+## Game Logic Consistency
+All versions (Web, Python, C++) now use the same rules and logic:
+- 5x5 board, 4 tigers (start at corners), 20 goats
+- Goats are placed one by one, then both sides move
+- Tigers can jump/capture goats; goats move to adjacent empty spots
+- Tigers win by capturing 5 goats
+- Goats win by blocking all tigers
+- No AI/bot by default; all versions are human vs human

 ## How to Play
 - **Tigers** try to capture 5 goats to win.
 - **Goats** try to block all tigers so they cannot move.
 - The game starts with tigers at the four corners.
 Goats are placed one by one on empty intersections.
 - After all 20 goats are placed, both tigers and goats can move.
 - Tigers can jump over adjacent goats to capture them.

+## How to Play (Quick)
+- Goats place pieces until all 20 are on the board
+- After placement, both tigers and goats take turns moving
+- Tigers can jump over goats to capture (removing them)
+- Enter moves as prompted (row/col numbers start at 0)

+## Version Sync
+- The C++ (`baghchal.cpp`), Python (`run.py`), and Web (`index.html`) versions now match in rules and gameplay
+- All code is cleaned, comment-free, and easy to read

 ## Running the Game